bodiman/stock-pretraining/README.md

 This will create two tables in the database: stock_data and stock_domains.

-stock_data is used to track the End of Day values loaded into the database. stock_domains tracks the data intervals tracked by the database stored as a sparisty mapping string.
+stock_data is used to track the End of Day values loaded into the database. stock_domains tracks known data intervals stored as a sparisty mapping string.

 ## Data Collectors